emipa606/XNDWatermillTweaks/README.md

 - **Seasonal Variation -** Power output also changes depending on the season.
 20% more power is produced during the spring, and 10% more power is produced during the fall, but 30% less power is produced during the winter

-**Adding a new Incident - **Watermill Tweaks also adds a new but somewhat uncommon incident called &apos;Turbulent Waters&apos;.
+**Adding a new Incident - **Watermill Tweaks also adds a new but somewhat uncommon incident called 'Turbulent Waters'.
 When this incident happens, all watermill generators on the affected map produce 50% more electricity, but they also get damaged over time because of debris and stress.
 Turbulent waters will only ever affect maps with standard rivers, large rivers and huge rivers though, with the incident being 2x more common with large rivers and 4x more common with huge rivers.
 Maps with greater than 2000mm of rainfall are also more likely to affected, and maps with less than 1000mm are less likely to be affected.

 Powered by the Harmony Patch Library.